 IPDS provides the interface for identifying, monitoring, and controlling all-points-addressable (APA) printers, an interface that enables the presentation of pages with combinations of various data types, including text, vector graphics, images, and bar codes.
 IPDS allows these different data types, often produced by independent applications, to be merged at print time.

 IPDS also offers two-way printer communication.
-This collaborative interaction provides detailed exception reporting and allows IPDS to adapt to specific printer resources and to deal with errors in real-time.
+This collaborative interaction provides detailed exception reporting and allows IPDS to adapt to specific printer resources and deal with errors in real-time.

 ExcelliPrint® preserves the advantages of IPDS, including two-way communication and complex printing abilities, but frees the user from purchasing and maintaining costly IPDS printing environments.
 With print-to-file and Windows printer capabilities, ExcelliPrint bridges the gap between advanced printing and output device choice.

-IPDS Printing Software Software designed to run on a Windows PC receiving IPDS spool files and printing to any Windows-based printer.
+IPDS Printing Software Software is designed to run on a Windows PC, receiving IPDS spool files and printing to any Windows-based printer.
 This eliminates the need to purchase a special IPDS printer.
 (IPDS software for Windows)

 IPDS Printer A printer that supports the common IPDS printer interface.